crisfervil/DynamicsNode/readme.md

 ```
 **fetchXml** is a *Fetch Xml* query to specify the records to be retrieved.
 More information in https://msdn.microsoft.com/en-us/library/gg328332.aspx

-**enityName** in case you don't want to write an xml to specify the records to retrieve, can use second overload for this method.
+**entityName** in case you don't want to write an xml to specify the records to retrieve, can use second overload for this method.
 The only mandatory parameter for this overload is the *entityName* that specifies the entity to be retrieved.
 If the attributes parameter is missing, the all the existing records of the specified entity will be retrieved.
 Is equivalent to write a Fetch Xml without any filter conditions.

 **conditions** is a Javascript object that must contain a property for every filter to be applied.
-More info in the next chapter.
+More info in [the next chapter](#conditions-object).

 **attributes** Same as in the retrieve method.
 Specifies the columns to be retrieved.
 Could be either a single column name or an array of columns names or a *true* value to indicate the all columns have to be retrieved.
 The last is the default value.